-If your project does not need the fan connections, the CFA533 series is an economical replacement for the CFA633 series.
-In November 2010, we issued a Technical Bulletin that describes the differences between the CFA533 series and three versions of the CFA633 series.
-Please see Part Change Notice #10291.
+If your project does not need the fan connections, the CFA533 family is an economical replacement for the CFA633 family.
+In November 2010, we issued a Technical Bulletin that describes the differences between the CFA533 family and three versions of the CFA633 family.
+Please see Part Change Notice#10291.